Utility Demand Charges Keep Level 3 Charging Stations Dark

 What are demand charges

-Demand charges have been around for 100 years or more, since the early expansion of electric service throughout the country, intended to spread demand into non-peak usage times in order to lessen the need for expensive infrastructure.
+Demand charges have been around for around 100 years, since the early expansion of electric service throughout the country.
+Aside from paying for infrastructure expansion, they are intended to spread demand into non-peak usage times in order to lessen the need for that expensive infrastructure.

 Electric vehicle charging stations obviously draw current, especially the level 3 DC fast chargers that are needed along the Interstates to facilitate a long drive.
 The power-draw required to obtain an 80% charge in 15 – 30 minutes is sufficiently high (especially if multiple chargers are in simultaneous use) that the threshold for demand charges may kick-in.
 Our information is that the companies that run the food and gas service at the rest areas did not install the chargers, and it was a shock (electricity makes for way too easy puns) to them when they saw what demand charges were doing to their electric bill.
 So they turned them off.